altunyurt/myth-player/README.md

 ### API

-The media element can be accessed via player.mediaElement directly.
-There's also api(methodName, argsArray, state) method which enables calling the media element's methods and setting custom state afterwards, such as:
+The media element can be accessed via *player.mediaElement* directly.

+*api(methodName, argsArray, state)* method enables calling the media element's methods and setting custom state afterwards, such as:

 ```
    player.api("load", null_or_undefined, "LOADED");